OPS-E2E-PPE/VBA-Docs/api/Access.Report.Print.md

 ## Remarks

-You can use this method only in an event procedure or macro specified by a section's **OnPrint** event property setting.
+Use this method only in an event procedure or macro specified by a section's **OnPrint** event property setting.

 The expressions specified by the _Expr_ argument are printed on the object starting at the position indicated by the **[CurrentX](Access.Report.CurrentX.md)** and **[CurrentY](Access.Report.CurrentY.md)** property settings.